 In turn, goal setting will give you a direction, which you are probably sorely lacking.
 Having a direction is one of the pillars to rebuilding your confidence.

 Read More: How To Rebuild Your Shattered Confidence After You Get Dumped

 When you’re not in contact with your ex-girlfriend, your mind can take the time to honestly reflect on your failed relationship and where you want to go moving forward.

 What it can’t do is objectively view the entire thing while you’re still actively feeling pain from the relationship.

-No-contact will allow that pain to abate, and will then allow you to reflect as the haze clears from your mind.
-Your brain needs this time completely free from your ex in order to rationalize it.
+No contact will allow that pain to abate, and will then allow you to reflect as the haze clears from your mind.
+Your brain needs this time completely free from her in order to rationalize it.